 At the end of this fixed-rate time frame, your interest rate will adjust up or down once per year based on current market conditions.
 Depending on the mortgage investor, there are a couple of different indexes used.
 The index number is then added to a margin to get your final rate for the year.

 If you’re still in the home when it’s time for the rate to adjust, you may be able to refinance into a fixed rate.
 Otherwise, you can let your rate move with the direction of the market.

 It’s also important to note that if your rate does increase, there’s a cap on how much it can rise initially in each subsequent year, as well as over the lifetime of the mortgage.
 Your rate can’t go up indefinitely, and you might be ready to leave your home by the time it adjusts.

 Advantages Of An ARM

-The primary advantage of an ARM over an interest-only loan is that you’re paying down a little bit of the principal with each monthly payment, which enables you to pay less in interest over time.
+The primary advantage of an ARM over an interest-only mortgage is that you’re paying down a little bit of the principal with each monthly payment, which enables you to pay less in interest over time.